RESEARCH STARTER

 Overview

 No-kill shelters have saved the lives of millions of cats and dogs but have also received their share of criticism, most of which is directed at their limited-admissions policy.
 If a no-kill shelter is filled to capacity, it will not accept additional animals.
 This means that it will turn away people who are trying to surrender their pets.
-PETA (People for the Ethical Treatment of Animals) feels that a limited-admissions policy puts unwanted animals in danger.
+People for the Ethical Treatment of Animals (PETA) feels that a limited-admissions policy puts unwanted animals in danger.
 Pet owners who are turned away from a no-kill shelter may abandon their animals, dumping them off in a desolate area to fend for themselves.
 Animals disposed of in this way almost always suffer and die.
 Furthermore, if an animal is not spayed or neutered, it may bring more unwanted animals into the world.
 The fate of these animals is often far worse than being euthanized in a shelter.

 In some cases, pet owners have harmed or even killed their pets after being turned away from a no-kill shelter.
-PETA points out that in sometimes “no kill” means “no help” for animals in perilous situations.
+PETA points out that sometimes “no kill” means “no help” for animals in perilous situations.

 No-kill shelters have not yet found a way to ensure the safety of the animals they turn away.
 Many will put a pet owner’s name on a waiting list.
 However, this means that an animal is being returned to a situation in which it is unwanted.
 It might be kept on a chain or in a crate.
-Many no-kills shelters refer pet owners who are turned away to open-admission shelters, where the animal may or may not be euthanized but at least will be treated humanely.
+Many no-kill shelters refer pet owners who are turned away to open-admission shelters, where the animal may or may not be euthanized but at least will be treated humanely.

 Some no-kill shelters are open admission.
 However, some of these shelters are filthy places that hoard animals and deny them much-needed veterinary care.
-In 2006, members of PETA went undercover at All Creatures Great and Mall (ACGS), a no-kill shelter in Hendersonville, North Carolina, where an estimated four hundred dogs and three hundred cats were kept in squalor and constant confinement.
-Animals’ injuries and illnesses were ignored and some were left to suffer and die.
-PETA published photographs and videos of the horrible conditions at ACGS.
-The shelter was eventually shut down.
+In 2006, members of PETA went undercover at All Creatures Great and Small (ACGS), a no-kill shelter in Hendersonville, North Carolina, where an estimated four hundred dogs and three hundred cats were kept in squalor and constant confinement.
+Animals’ injuries and illnesses were ignored, and some were left to suffer and die.
+PETA published photographs and videos of the horrible conditions at ACGS, and the shelter was eventually shut down.
 The animals were taken to reputable shelters and organizations where they received necessary veterinary care.
 ACGS is just one of many no-kill shelters that has been shut down for hoarding animals.
 According to PETA, the line between hoarding and no-kill rescue is often a blurry one.
 However, advocates of no-kill shelters say places like ACGS are not the norm.
 Most no-kill shelters provide animals with good care.

 Animal advocates stress that the key to helping homeless animals is to increase the demand for shelter cats and dogs and decrease the supply by spaying and neutering all pets.
 Many no-kill shelters try to do this.
 They offer low-cost spay and neuter services and an adoption guarantee—a promise that every healthy animal in the shelter will find a loving home.
 They advertise and stay open late to accommodate working families.
-They rely heavily on volunteers and foster homes.
-They offer retention services to help new owners deal with their pets’ behavioral problems so the animals do not end up back at the shelter.
+They also rely heavily on volunteers and foster homes, and offer retention services to help new owners deal with their pets’ behavioral problems so the animals do not end up back at the shelter.

 Bibliography

 Greenwood, Arin.
-“What’s a ‘no-kill’ animal shelter?
-The answer is more complicated than it seems.”
+“What’s a ‘No-Kill’ Animal Shelter?
+The Answer Is More Complicated Than It Seems.”
 Washington Post, 23 Jan.
-2017, www.washingtonpost.com/news/animalia/wp/2017/01/23/whats-a-no-kill-animal-shelter-the-answer-is-more-complicated-than-it-seems/?noredirect=on&utm‗term=.0dca87bd0f8e.
+2017, www.washingtonpost.com/news/animalia/wp/2017/01/23/whats-a-no-kill-animal-shelter-the-answer-is-more-complicated-than-it-seems/?noredirect=on&utm_term=.0dca87bd0f8e.
 Accessed 14 Apr.
 2019.

 Mithers, Carol.
 “Are We Loving Shelter Dogs to Death?”
 New York Times, 8 Aug.
 2018, www.nytimes.com/2018/08/18/opinion/shelter-dogs-no-kill-policies.html.
 Accessed 14 Apr.
 2019.